-Note that the ensemble of EURO-CORDEX CORDEX climate change scenario RCM control runs is not intended for direct comparison between individual models, as it includes different RCMs in combination with different driving GCMs.
-Therefore, due to connections of various factors (e.g., model setupssetup, conceptual and structural model uncertainties, different physical parameterizations, internal variability, representation of subsurface-land-atmosphere interactions, lower and lateral
+Note that the ensemble of EURO-CORDEX climate change scenario RCM control runs is not intended for direct comparison between individual models, as it includes different RCMs in combination with different driving GCMs.
+Therefore, due to connections of various factors (e.g., model setups, conceptual and structural model uncertainties, different physical parameterizations, internal variability, representation of subsurface-land-atmosphere interactions, lower and lateral atmospheric GCM

-- 210 atmospheric GCM boundary conditions, etc.) in addition to the groundwater coupling, it is challenging in the multi-model CORDEX ensemble to reveal the exact eause and effect relationships of cause-and-effect relationships between the explicit groundwater representation for and simulated hot daysand, as well as the associated characteristics of heat eventsin RCMs, in the multi-model CORDEX ensemble.
+- 195 boundary conditions, etc.) in addition to the groundwater coupling, it is challenging in the multi-model CORDEX ensemble to reveal the exact cause and effect relationships of the explicit groundwater representation for simulated hot days and associated characteristics of heat events in RCMs.
 However, the consideration of an extended period, e.g., 30 years, allows to draw statistical conclusions.
-In this study, the aim of the analysis of the TSMP historic simulations in the context of the CORDEX - 215 RCM ensemble is to interrogate This study aims to investigate whether the new dataset from TSMP driven by MPI-ESM-LR GCM-RCM dataset is consistent with the CORDEX ensemble and, in particular, to gain insight into the role of groundwater for long-term climate simulations from the statistical analysis of heat events over Europe.
+In this study, the aim of the analysis of the TSMP historic simulations in the context of the CORDEX RCM ensemble is to interrogate whether the new TSMP driven by MPI-ESM-LR GCM-RCM dataset is consistent with the - 200 CORDEX ensemble and, in particular, to gain insight into the role of groundwater for long-term climate simulations from the statistical analysis of heat events.